ManuelElizaldi/SisyphusCorner/Writing/Technical/My AI Experiment - Learning Game Development.md

 So in spirit of satisfying my curiosity I watched the video with the hope of perhaps learn something new or reaffirm my existing belief.

 To give you a run down of the main idea: Don't use AI, work with AI.
 AI can teach you how to use itself contrary to any other technology.
-Excel can't teach you to use itself, but ChatGPT can recommend you the best prompt for your query.
 Treat it as a teammate, not a tool.

 But, I do recommend you watch the video for yourself, perhaps you'll learn something new as I did.

 Before watching this video, I only used AI to troubleshoot my code or as a question and answer chat.
 But since I am a huge sci-fi fan and grew up watching Anakin rely on R2D2, I thought this could be a new interesting way of interacting with AI.

-Inspired by this event and my recent read of the book [Tomorrow and Tomorrow and Tomorrow by Gabrielle Zevin](https://en.wikipedia.org/wiki/Tomorrow,_and_Tomorrow,_and_Tomorrow_(novel))
+Inspired by this event and my recent read of the book [Tomorrow and Tomorrow and Tomorrow by Gabrielle Zevin](https://en.wikipedia.org/wiki/Tomorrow,_and_Tomorrow,_and_Tomorrow_(novel)) I designed an experiment to prove the usefulness of AI. ??? <- not sure if this what I am trying to answer with this experiment.